 - Skip the beans and peanut butter.
 Avoid excess protein intake before and during the run.
 Protein metabolism produces extra heat (source).

 - Run with your down coat.
 If you are planning a race in a hot and/or humid climate, try to acclimate first by mimicking race conditions the best you can.
 To develop and maintain acclimatization for a race in a warmer climate, assume that each layer of dry clothing or degree of coverage, (i.e. going from short to long sleeved shirt or from shorts to tights), is equivalent to 15 or 20 degrees in temperature (source).

 - Replenish lost fluids and electrolytes after a run.
 Some people even weigh themselves pre- and post-run to gauge how much liquid they have lost.
 If you are doing especially long runs or are running for consecutive days in heat, add salt to foods and select foods high in potassium like bananas.

 Where do you live?
 Are your summers to hot that running in the summer months poses a huge challenge?
 Colorado is generally pretty cool in the mornings for running.
-Lately, we have had a string of 103º heat, so even the mornings are a challenge.
-Usually, however, a run before 8:00 a.m is perfect around here.
+A run before 8:00 a.m is perfect around here.